TheOdinProject/curriculum/nodeJS/express/express_forms_validation.md

 // About Me: &lt;script&gt;alert(&quot;Hacked!&quot;);&lt;/script&gt;!
 ```

-So why we don't chain `.escape()` in our Express server's `body()` function instead?
-We would then need to unescape the input when we go to output it again, or use unescaped output with `<%- %>`, which is undesirable as shown above.
+So why not escape the data when we receive it by adding .escape() to the end of our body() validation chain instead?
+"Dangerous characters" are only dangerous at the point of use, and also only in certain contexts.
+What's "dangerous" for HTML may not be dangerous for SQL and vice versa, and they won't pose risks until they get used in those contexts.

-Reading [OWASP.ORG](https://blog.presidentbeef.com/blog/2020/01/14/injection-prevention-sanitizing-vs-escaping/) will give you a good idea on what escaping means and why we do it.
+Also, if we have data with HTML entities after escaping them, if we used escaped output with (<%= %>), then &lt; wouldn't become < but output literally as the text &lt;.
+We'd need to either unescape them then re-escape them via escaped output, or end up using unescaped output (<%- %>), which, like using .innerHTML, is undesirable as shown above.

 ### Validation results